 3 The 50 resistors result in 100  at high frequency, similar to the characteristic impedance of the line.

-4 The feed-through capacitors provide a short-circuit at high frequency and make the LISN symmetrical
+4 The feed-through capacitors provide a short-circuit at high frequency and make the LISN symmetrical.

-5 Connecting the regulation wires of the laboratory supply at the LISN input in order to provide sufficiently low impedance at low frequency is an appropriate method.
-The source impedance is then dominated by the series resistances in the LISN.
-Alternatively, a large capacitor (between 1 mF and 10 mF) will be used.
+5 The large capacitor (between 1 mF and 10 mF) provides sufficiently low impedance at low frequency, and acts as a reserve of charge.